Most people barely know how medical claims payouts work.

 Before we dive in, please know that…

-Our experienced medical medical negligence lawyers in Manchester will always try to get the maximum payout for you.
+The experienced medical medical negligence lawyers in Manchester we work with will always try to get the maximum payout for you.

 Obviously, all good lawyers will have this as their goal.
-We are no different in that respect.
+The lawyers we work with are no different in that respect.
 This has gone wrong for other companies in the past though as you will find out in a case example given below.

 Let’s have a look at some things you might not know about the getting paid process then.
 Feel free to call us to clarify anything if you have an upcoming case.